abyanmajid/abyanmajid/README.md

 Student, Dalyell Scholar at The University of Sydney \
 Developer in the Web, LLM/Agents, and Blockchain spaces

-Interested in Human-Robot Integration, Open-Source Software, and Rockets
+Interested in Human-Robot Integration, Open-Source Software, Blockchain, and Rockets

 ---